Write Your First Runbook

 **Great job!**

 Everything above was built in nothing more than a text editor.
 I typed in some markdown and blocks (e.g. `<Check>` or `<Template>`), refreshed my browser, and verified that things looked the way I wanted.
-In fact, Runbooks offers `runbooks watch` specially for authors who want fast feedback loops.
+In fact, if you'd rather the browser auto-refresh, Runbooks offers `runbooks watch` to give authors instant feedback loops.

 You can also use AI to write Runbooks!
 Give your favorite LLM the [Runbooks LLM instructions](#), along with what you want, and you get a fast starting point.